therealchjones/mkmacvm/README.md

   Error erasing disk error number (22, 0) An error occurred erasing the disk.
   ```

-  I have no idea.
+  I don't know.
 I don't know what it means or why it happens.
 However, thanks
   to
   [this post](https://www.blackmanticore.com/659444a81916ef87765c979e4231753d),
   I can tell you that it likely happened after a previous attempt failed, and I